 - Lunch and dinner are late.
 People eat lunch around 14:00, and dinner can be anywhere between 21:00 and midnight!

-- No public displays of affection.
+- No public displays of affection when you visit Iran.
 It’s illegal to kiss or hold hands in public, though people bend the rules for the latter in big cities.
-Of course, this doesn’t meant that all things sexual are off limits—dating is common, and there’s even an active Tinder scene in Iran!
+Of course, this doesn’t mean that all things sexual are off-limits—dating is common, and there’s even an active Tinder scene in Iran!

 - Don’t wear shoes on carpets.
 Pack shoes that you can easily take on and off!